Writing

 Error Message Text Generator

 An error message text generator gives you clear, friendly error messages that help users recover instead of getting stuck.
-A bad error message — vague, technical, or blaming the user — is one of the fastest ways to frustrate people, while a good one calmly explains what happened and what to do next.
-This tool offers helpful, human error messages you can adapt.
-Choose how many you want and pick the ones that fit.
-It is ideal for apps, websites, and forms.
-The best error messages do three things: say what went wrong in plain language, avoid blaming the user, and tell them how to fix it or what to try next.
-Skip jargon and error codes in the main message, keep the tone calm and reassuring, and never leave a user staring at a dead end.
-A well-written error turns a moment of frustration into a quick recovery.
+A bad error message — vague, technical, or blame-oriented — is one of the fastest ways to erode trust in a product, while a well-written one calmly explains what happened and tells the user what to do next.
+This tool draws from a pool of 7 human, actionable messages covering common scenarios: server errors, save failures, login problems, page load failures, session expiry, general request failures, and file size limits.
+Choose how many you want (up to 8) and adapt them to your error states.
+The best error messages do three things: state what went wrong in plain language, avoid blaming the user, and give a clear next step.
+Skip technical jargon and error codes in the main message, and never leave a user staring at a dead end.

 How to use